spryker/spryker-docs/docs/dg/dev/third-party-module-development/ensure-compatibility.md

 - https://github.com/spryker-shop/b2b-demo-marketplace

 **2.** Install your module:
-- Pulls the latest tag from the demoshop (One from the list above)
+- Pull the latest tag from the demoshop (One from the list above)
-- Installs your module with composer (in the version that you want to test, e.g. if we run CI on specific branch, specific branch should be used)
+- Install your module with Composer.
+Use the version that you want to test, e.g. if you run CI on a specific branch, this branch has to be used as the module package's version constraint
 - Apply all the changes on demoshop project level that are necessary to fully integrate your module.

 **3.** Tests functionality of your module.